-A happy thought filled her mind and she lifted her head to look at the castle.
+A happy thought filled her mind and she lifted her head.
 Harry was striding towards her.
 He waved and she smiled and waved back.

 He plopped down next to her and she leaned over and kissed him.
 "Hey, sweetie, did they set the date?"

 He grinned.
 "July 1 next year.
 Ron's promotion will be the same day.
 He and Hermione are coming over Friday for dinner to celebrate."

 "Oh, Harry!
 We can start to make plans."